-- Reading: Prepare a 2 minute reading (from the book or any other text) and read it to a monitor. - Editing: Take one of your compositions that has been graded by your Instructor, make all the necessary changes and bring it to be checked by a monitor. - Communication: Choose 4 questions in the "Communication" binder in the French Centre, prepare the answers and present them to a monitor. - Writing: Write an "acrostiche" in French, based on your first name and last name, using adjectives, verbs and nouns learned in class.
-Present it to a monitor. - Oral presentation: Practice your oral presentation (for the Lab Instructor) in front a monitor.
-Please give your "Passport" to your Instructor a week before the end of classes (Dec $1^{st}$ , 2011) - 7.
+- Oral presentation 2 (Poésie): Choose ONE poem from the list provided on D2L, under "Informations générales"---- "Poésies".
+Memorize it and present it to a monitor.
+If you prefer, you may choose another poem or write your own, but have it approved by your instructor. - Communication: Choose 4 questions in the "Communication" binder in the French Centre, prepare the answers and present them to a monitor. - "Free" activity in French: spend a minimum of 30 minutes in the French Centre doing an activity in French: homework, reading, participating in a French activity..., and have a monitor stamp your "Passeport d'activités" - 7.
 Be on time for classes: Tests, dictations and compositions will start at the beginning of class and will not be repeated for latecomers. - 8.
-Labs will start the week of September 19.
+Labs will start the week on September 21, 2012.
 The labs are an integral part of this course.
 They are mandatory and attendance will be taken.
 Oral participation in the labs will be assessed for consideration of the final grade.
 An oral presentation will be required as an element of the laboratory work.
-The topic and the rubrics of the oral presentation are posted on Blackboard.
+The topic and the rubrics of the oral presentation are posted on D2L.
 Please bring your lab manual to the lab.
 Written and comprehension exercises will be done in the lab on a regular basis. - 9.
-There is no final examination - 10.
-The final aural examination is scheduled the last week of class. - 11.
-Students are expected to check the Blackboard page on a regular basis for announcements, homework, assignments, marks and the tentative schedule. - 12.
-Please mute your cell phone during class. - 13.
-Students are advised to read the excerpt on PLAGIARISM.
+Students are expected to check the D2L page on a regular basis for announcements, homework, assignments, marks and the tentative schedule. - 10.
+Please mute your cell phone during class. - 11.
+Students are advised to read the excerpt on PLAGIARISM. - 12.
+Grading Rubrics